graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 .. literalinclude:: tutorial_sharding.py
     :language: python
     :linenos:
+    :emphasize-lines: 9,14,29-38,43

 Focusing on the sharding parts of this new script, line 14 uses ``auto_select_ipus`` to select four separate IPUs for the task.
-This will allow the script to go through the IPUs accessible by the host, determine which are being utilised and which are free, and then subscribe to those IPUs that are available.
+This will go through the IPUs accessible by the host, determine which are being utilised and which are free, and then subscribe to those IPUs that are available.